 Skip to Content

-Cute Apple Popsicle Stick Craft
+Popsicle Stick Apple Core Craft

-Easy, low prep craft ideas for kids are my favorite, especially for younger kids.
+Easy, low-prep craft ideas for kids are my favorite, especially for younger kids.
 There are so many fun projects to create using popsicle sticks.

 Plus it works great as both a fall craft and a back to school craft!
 Extend this activity with an Apple Volcano Science Experiment or add it to an apple unit study.